GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         instead).
 The vector stem is set to match :term:`MAP_FRAME_WIDTH`, while the vector head length and width are 10 and 5 times this width, respectively.
 You may control its shape via :term:`MAP_VECTOR_SHAPE`.
         The graph vectors are plotted as normal boundary axes.
-Use **graph-centered** to shift the **W** and **S** axes so they intersect at the user data (0, 0) origin instead.
+Use **graph-origin** to shift the **W** and **S** axes so they intersect at the user data (0, 0) origin instead.
 In this mode, only the **W** and **S** axes can be selected (or **w**, **s**, **l**, and **b** too); the **E** and **N** (and